-Ex-head of Michigan marijuana board charged with bribery
+Ex-head of Michigan marijuana board admits he took bribes

 A message seeking comment from Johnson’s attorney wasn’t immediately returned.

+Agreements with Johnson and others to plead guilty were filed simultaneously with charges in federal court in Grand Rapids.

-Johnson accepted $110,200 in cash and benefits from at least two companies while voting in favor of granting them marijuana licenses, according to the charge filed in federal court in Grand Rapids.
+Johnson accepted $110,200 in cash and benefits from at least two companies while voting in favor of granting them marijuana licenses, according to the bribery charge.

 Johnson “provided valuable non-public information about the anticipated rules and operation of the board and assistance with license application matters,” the court filing states.